-In Germany more than two out of three cases have anosmia.
-In South Korea, where testing has been more widespread, 30 percent of confirmed cases have reported loss of smell as their major symptom in otherwise mild cases.
+In Germany more than two out of three cases have anosmia, while in South Korea, where testing has been more widespread, 30 percent have reported loss of smell as their major symptom in otherwise mild cases.

 “The unique part of this association is that the reports are coming from patients who are COVID-19-positive, and in some cases, they’re having the smell loss when their symptoms are pretty mild,” Dr. Holbrook told MassLive.

-The American Academy of Otolaryngology- Head and Neck Surgery added in a statement to its U.S. members that a loss or reduction in smell and taste, in the absence of a respiratory disease such as allergies, an acute or a chronic sinus infection (sinusitis), should alert physicians to the possibility of COVID-19 infection and in addition, consider self-isolation and testing these individuals.
+In a statement to its members, the The American Academy of Otolaryngology- Head and Neck Surgery said that a loss or reduction in smell and taste, in the absence of a respiratory disease such as allergies, an acute or a chronic sinus infection (sinusitis), should alert physicians to the possibility of COVID-19 and in addition, consider self-isolation and testing these individuals.

 Symptom tough to distinguish from other viruses

-According to ear, nose and throat surgeon Dr. Holbrook, who researches ways to treat permanent smell loss, it’s unknown whether inflammation or damage to the olfactory nerve caused by the coronavirus results in a reduced or eliminated sense of smell.
+According to Dr. Holbrook, an ear, nose and throat (ENT) surgeon who researches ways to treat permanent smell loss, it’s unknown what causes the symptom.
+Inflammation or damage to the olfactory nerve caused by the coronavirus might reduce or eliminate sense of smell.

-“It may be caused by the viral infection, and the reaction to the tissue around it, or the virus could be causing an inflammatory response and temporary disabling the nerve or preventing odors from getting in the nose,” said Dr. Holbrook.
+“It may be caused by the viral infection, and the reaction to the tissue around it, or the virus could be causing an inflammatory response and temporarily disabling the nerve, or preventing odors from getting in the nose,” said Dr. Holbrook.

-Often, people who reported smell loss have noted a loss in taste too.
+Often people who have reported smell loss have noted a loss in taste too.
 Given smell and taste are used in combination to sense flavor, it can be hard to distinguish the difference, Dr. Holbrook said.
-A challenge for doctors and people with this symptom are there are other upper respiratory viral infections, such as influenza, that might cause a reduced or lost sense of smell.
+He added that a challenge for doctors and people with this symptom are that other upper respiratory infections, such as influenza or a cold, might cause reduced or lost smell.